mtruman92/mtruman92.github.io/_posts/2019-06-28-biller_crud_app.markdown

 use BillsController
 ```

-To access the Biller App, here are the instructions
+To access the Biller App, here are the instructions:

 ```
 1. copy git repository: git@github.com:mtruman92/billers.git
 2. In your terminal:  'git clone git@github.com:mtruman92/billers.git '